Category: Note-taking apps

 Bear

-Roam Research fails first because the tool requires understanding concepts before writing.
+Roam Research fails first because it requires understanding concepts before writing before the tool.

 Verdict